Cam-4587/Portfolio-2-Flags-Of-The-World-Quiz/README.md

 ![question section](<assets/images/read_me_images/question_section.png>)

 ## Correct and Incorrect answers
-If the answer selected is correct the correct answer will highlight in green.
-If the incorrect answer is selected, the correct answer is highlighted in green and the selected incorrect answer is highlighted in red.The correct and incorrect counts are incremented accordingly and the question number increases when you move onto the next question also.
+If the answer selected is correct the correct answer will be highlighted in green.
+If the incorrect answer is selected, the correct answer is highlighted in green and the selected incorrect answer is highlighted in red.
+The proper and incorrect counts are incremented accordingly and the question number increases when you move on to the next question.
+This makes it clear to the user whether their answer is correct and they can track their progress throughout the quiz.

 ![correct answer](<assets/images/read_me_images/correct_answer.png>)
 ![incorrect answer](<assets/images/read_me_images/incorrect_answer.png>)

 ## Timer
 In the top right-hand corner of the quiz section, there is a timer that counts down from 15.
 Between 15 and 10 seconds the timer is red, between 10 and 5 seconds the timer is orange, between 5 and 0 seconds the timer is red and when time has run out the timer turns blue and a message of Time out is displayed.
 When the timer runs out the correct answer is highlighted the next button is displayed.
+This gives the user a clear visual cue as to how much time they have left to answer the question but being placed in the corner of the quiz area won't distract them from the quiz section.

 ![timer with different times and different background colours](<assets/images/read_me_images/timer.png>)